Benedict Wells at the Goethe-Institut New York

 Dorothee Elmiger at the Bay Area Book Festival

 Team of Wunderbar Together at the Bay Area Book Festival

 Takis Würger at the Bay Area Book Festival

 LMD comic exhibition at Goethe Pop Up Seattle

 Throughout the Year of German-American Friendship, BOOKS FIRST will showcase several German-language authors in the United States.

 At numerous events hosted by the Goethe-Institutes, book shops and festivals, the authors will present their recently translated works and answer audience questions.

-In 2019 we present to you Antje Damm, Dorothee Elmiger, Theresia Enzensberger, Aisha Franz, Heike Geißler, Pierre Jarawan, Nora Krug, Jo Lendle, Benedict Wells and Takis Würger.
+In 2019 we present to you Antje Damm, Dorothee Elmiger, Theresia Enzensberger, Aisha Franz, Heike Geißler, Pierre Jarawan, Nora Krug, Jo Lendle, Michelle Steinbeck, Benedict Wells and Takis Würger.